Consumer Privacy Initiative Sails to Victory in California

 Mactaggart was triumphant in a statement Wednesday morning.
 “With tonight’s historic passage of Prop 24, the California Privacy Rights Act, we are at the beginning of a journey that will profoundly shape the fabric of our society by redefining who is in control of our most personal information and putting consumers back in charge of their own data,” he said.

-Onetime Democratic presidential candidate and Andrew Yang, who chairs the board of advisers for the Yes on 24 effort said the initiative’s passage heralds a “a new era of consumer privacy rights”
+Onetime Democratic presidential candidate Andrew Yang, who chairs the board of advisers for the Yes on 24 effort, said the initiative’s passage heralds “a new era of consumer privacy rights.”

 “It will sweep the country and I’m grateful to Californians for setting a new higher standard for how our data is treated,” Yang said in a statement.